 Celine Dion Warns Trump: Don’t Do It!

-Celine Dion’s iconic ballad “My Heart Will Go On” has become the latest point of contention on the 2024 campaign trail.
-On August 9, 2024, during a rally in Bozeman, Montana, former President Donald Trump played a video of Dion performing her hit song, which served as the theme for the 1997 film “Titanic.”
+Celine Dion’s iconic ballad “My Heart Will Go On” has become the latest point of contention on the 2024 campaign trail. during a rally in Bozeman, Montana, former President Donald Trump played a video of Dion performing her hit song, which served as the theme for the 1997 film “Titanic.”
 The use of the song sparked immediate backlash from Dion’s team, who were unaware that her music would be featured at the event.

 Dion’s management team and her record label, Sony Music Entertainment Canada, issued a statement shortly after the rally expressing their disapproval of the song’s unauthorized use.
 They announced that they had just learned about the unauthorized use of the video, recording, musical performance, and likeness of Celine Dion performing “My Heart Will Go On” at a Donald Trump/JD Vance campaign rally in Montana—the statement ended by questioning the choice of that specific song.